-You know, the more I see of this French president, this sarkozy guy, the more I like him, ladies and gentlemen.
+You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

-He's on 60 minutes with Leslie Stahl.
+He's on 60 Minutes with Leslie Stahl.

 I don't know when they taped the interview, but he had a lot of praise for America.

-He admires the work ethic here.
+He admires the work ethic here and a number of other things.

-But you know, it's it's amazing.
+But, you know, it's amazing.

 You know, where are guys on this kind of walking out on stupid questions like this?

-By the way, welcome back, Rush Limbaugh, the EIB network, 800-282-2882.
+By the way, welcome back, Rush Limbaugh, the EIB Network, 800-282-2882.

 Here's how it happened on 60 Minutes Last Night.